aakash-rajur/kube-dev-bootstrap/README.md

 KMASTER_CPUS=2
 # memory in MBs
 KMASTER_MEMORY=2048
-# specify list bash files at project root
+# specify list bash files at Vagrantfile level
 # comma separated, will be run in order of
 # declaration
 KMASTER_SCRIPTS=kmaster.sh